BPM systems: business process automation for digital transformation and improved company efficiency

 We explain what BPM systems are and how they help automate and control a company's business processes.
 We clarify how they differ from CRM and ERP, and where they bring the most value.
 We show how BPM accelerates digital transformation and improves team work.
 Reading time: 5 min.
 Any company's work consists of dozens of routine processes.
 BPM systems can organize and manage them.
 We explain what a BPM system is, how it works and why it is useful across different fields.

-A BPM system, or BPMS (Business Process Management System), is software for controlling and optimizing business processes.
+A BPM system, or BPMS (Business Process Management System), is software for monitoring and optimizing business processes.

 It helps automate and manage the work of all departments.